cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-27-you-need-a-blog.md

 ---

 If you've read any of my posts, it's obvious I'm not much of a writer.
 I'm pretty comfortable and confident writing code; I just sit down at the keyboard, and the code flows.
-Even if it's a new language, I can generally pick it up and get moving pretty quickly, but when it comes to writing in plain English, the words just don't come.
+Even if it's a new language, I can generally pick it up and get moving pretty quickly.
+When it comes to writing in plain English, however, the words just don't come.

 It happens a lot, both at work and for side projects: I'll have just written a bunch of code that I'm proud of, but then comes the time to share that code with others.
 Either I need to explain the code in a PR, an email, or technical documentation.
 Even though the code came easy,